EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

   (There are five solutions where the two curves intersect.
 As <i>V<sub>0</sub></i> increases the rhs becomes smaller and more solutions appear).
 + Tic marks on the _x_ axis are all the same size while those on the _y_ axis are suppressed.

+##### On the differences between fplot switches in a script file and on the command line

 When commands are read from a script file, some differences can appear.

-+ There is no unix wild-card expansion; quotation marks are not necessary.
++ There is no unix wild-card expansion.
+Thus quotation marks are not necessary, though they can be used.
 + Because scripts are run through the [file preprocessor](/docs/input/preprocessor/), the script system provides programming language capability and string substitution.

 The last figure in Example 2.1 can be equivalently made by